 The peace that comes from knowing the good news is not a promise that we will avoid conflicts and trials, but rather an affirmation that when we have relationship with Jesus Christ we know He is with us in this life and that we have eternal life on the other side of this world.
 We can have peace through the mightiest storms.

 Faith is the confidence that what we hope for will actually happen; it gives us assurance about things we cannot see.
 Hebrews 11:1.
 In this context Paul reminds us that we must trust in God even when we are under attack by Satan.
 Just because we can not recognize how God is working in the situation does not mean that He is not there.
 We can be confident He is with us.

-Salvation is deliverance from sin and its consequences, which is death.
+Salvation is deliverance from sin and its consequence, which is death.
 It is not enough to know or acknowledge Jesus Christ.
-Even Satan and his demons due that.
+Even Satan and his demons do that.
 By asking and accepting Jesus into our lives and repenting from our sinful ways we receive salvation through grace.